Arbol-Project/gridded-etl-tools/docs/etl_developers_manual.md

 The tradeoff is that spatial coverage for each chunk is small -- 16 x 16 locations at 0.25 degrees of latitude or longitude each, so roughly 4 x 4 degrees latitude and longitude.
 Modeling of large areas will be very slow as a result.

 Even with an hourly dataset we encode IPFS chunks of one day each, since ERA5 data is updated for 24 hours at a time and we want to maximize de-duplication.
-Therefore the IPFS chunk size for ERA5 has to be quite large (24,576 bytes) since it must encompass 24 separate data points.
+Therefore the IPFS chunk size for ERA5 has to be quite large, `16 (latitude) * 16 (longitude) * 4 (bytes) * 24 (hours) = 24,576 bytes` since it must encompass 24 separate data points.

 ```python
     requested_dask_chunks={"time": 5000, "latitude": 16, "longitude": -1},